ctm/Bataan-Memorial-Death-March/README.md

 camps, the hell-ships that carried them to Japan or in the forced labor thereafter.

-Some of those men and women, now in their nineties, are still alive.
+Some of those men and women, now in their nineties (or more!), are still alive.
 In 1989, members of the Army ROTC Department at New Mexico State University started an annual march to honor these veterans.
-The march has grown considerably since then and although it was initially open only to military members, it was open to civilians early on.
+The march has grown considerably since then and although it was initially open only to military members, they began allowing civilians early on.
 These days, participation is about half and half.
+For the record, I am a civilian, although my father was in the Air Force and there's a good chance one of my daughters will serve.

 ## Why do I do it?